RWS-CFNS/cap-dab-server/README.md

 # Limitations
 - OE (Other Ensemble) announcement switching is not supported
 - Secondary service components are currently not configurable from the TUI
+- Not all other features of ODR-DabMux are currently supported
+- Editing the ODR-DabMod configuration file from the UI is currently not supported

 # TODO
-- [x] Automatically create fifo
-- [x] Stream class
-- [x] Stream management
-- [x] Implement stream replacement without use of external scripts
-- [x] TTS
-- [x] Implement ability to cancel announcements
 - [ ] Change Alarm channel/stream replacement DLS text (and change back after cancel)
-- [x] Configurable label, pty and such for stream replacement/alarm channel
-- [x] Manual announcement triggering
-- [ ] GUI config - Ensemble announcement
+- [ ] TUI config - Ensemble announcement
-- [x] GUI config - Service PTY and Announcement
-- [x] GUI config - Subchannels
-- [x] GUI config - Stream
-- [ ] GUI config - DAB modulator
+- [ ] TUI config - DAB modulator
-- [ ] GUI config - Packet address
+- [ ] TUI config - Packet address
-- [x] Settings - CAP identity
+- [ ] Option to send CAP messages from the TUI
 - [ ] Logging - Add stream logs to GUI
 - [x] Option to use ODR-DabMod config file instead of fifo output
 - [ ] Option to restart threads that have quit
-- [x] Use ZeroMQ IPC instead of telnet for communication with odr-dabmux
-- [x] Allow user to select which announcement to use for CAP messages
 - [ ] Implement more of the CAP spec (message updates, ...)
 - [ ] Split admin interface from server component
 - [ ] Don't start the CAP server and Watcher thread if all warning methods are disabled